PGMY/q2w3-fixed-widget/readme.txt

 * [Q2W3 Post Order](http://wordpress.org/extend/plugins/q2w3-post-order/)

 == Changelog ==

+= 2.1 =
+* New option to define custom widget IDs for static sidebars and etc.
+* New option to disable plugin on mobile devices.
+* Fixed javascript error when no sidebars exists on a page.

 = 2.0 =
 * Fixed footer overlaping problem!
 Now users can customize top and bottom margins for the fixed widgets from the admin area (Appearance -> Fixed Widget Options).